emmabindi/localvore/README.md

 | ☑️ Help foodies find seasonal food around the corner from their house
 | ☑️ Connects people with nature, seasons and the story of their food
 | ☑️ Reduced ecological footprint with lower emissions 'food miles'
-| ☑️ Secure third party payment system with low transaction fees (Stripe, fees of <3%)
+| ☑️ Secure third party payment system with low transaction fees (Stripe fees < 3%)
 |

 ### **Market Analysis:**